 “I love printing.
 We should be proud to be in this industry.
 Printing has taken a lot of hits, but it has unbelievable opportunities for success.
 As technology evolves, even more opportunities present themselves; you just have to be open to recognizing those possibilities and have confidence in your instincts and your team.”

 QP: Tell us a little about your company, the segment of the market it serves, and what you consider to be your “core” users.

 JO: Ironmark is an image company serving the Washington DC / Baltimore / Northern VA markets from our brand new, state-of-the-art facility in Columbia, MD.
 We work with clients in a wide range of industries, including government, health care, education, franchises, and associations.
-We have a team of 110 talented people who support our clients’ goals through design (web and creative), digital, offset and large format printing, marketing, promotional items, e-commerce technologies and logistics.
+We have a team of 140 talented people who support our clients’ goals through web development, creative services, digital printing, offset printing and large format printing, digital marketing, promotional items, e-commerce fulfillment and logistics.

 QP: How did you get involved in the industry?